1952 Formula One season

 Italian Alberto Ascari won the 1952 World Championship of Drivers, driving for Ferrari.

-Giuseppe Farina finished runner-up in the World Championship of Drivers.
+Inaugural 1950 Champion Giuseppe Farina finished runner-up in the World Championship of Drivers.

 Piero Taruffi finished third in the World Championship of Drivers.

 The 1952 Formula One season was the sixth season of FIA Formula One motor racing.
-It featured the 3rd World Championship of Drivers, which was contested over eight races between 18 May and 7 September 1952.
-The season also included several non-championship races and a separate East German Championship.
+The 3rd World Championship of Drivers—contested over eight races between 18 May and 7 September 1952—was to be held under F1 regulations, but the national clubs chose to run their championship events as Formula Two races out of fear for a smaller number of entrants.
+The Indianapolis 500 continued to be run under the formula dictated by the Contest Board of the American Automobile Association.
+The season also included several non-championship races for both F1 and F2 cars.

-The Formula One championship rounds were run under Formula Two regulations out of fear for a small number of entrants.

 The World Drivers' Championship was won by Alberto Ascari driving for Scuderia Ferrari.
 The Italian won six out of the seven races he entered.

+The 1951 champion Juan Manuel Fangio was unable to defend his title, having been injured in the non-championship Monza Grand Prix early in the season.